Canderousx/AngleBackend/README.md

 ## Running the app

 To start the app, you need to run *AngleApplication.java* file in your IDE.
+Make sure your MySQL server is up and running.